 Squats are a staple exercise in any workout.
 From bodyweight squats to barbell squats and everything in-between, you can find a squat variation that uses almost any equipment type.
 Not only is the squat one of the most functional exercises, but it's also increasingly popular among gym-goers who are looking to build stronger glutes.

-When it comes to building the glutes effectively, range of motion matters.
+As demonstrated in the CPT exam, when it comes to building the glutes effectively, range of motion matters.
 The limiting factor in achieving an ideal range of motion in a squat is often the exerciser's ability to get to the proper squat depth while also maintaining good form.

 How to Perform a Goblet Squat in 3 Steps